sdercolin/harmoloid-core-kt/README.md

 HARMOLOID is an application for generating simple chorus based on projects of singing voice synthesizers.

-The [first version](https://github.com/sdercolin/HARMOLOID) `1.x` is built as a WinForm application, and a new web application is being developed now.
+The [current version](https://github.com/sdercolin/harmoloid2) `2.x` of the application is built as a web application in Kotlin/JS.

 ## The core library